-Lower St. Croix River Comprehensive Watershed Management Plan July 2020
+Lower St. Croix River Comprehensive Watershed Management Plan

+October 2020

 Criteria and Points for Ranking Agricultural and Urban BMPs for Watershed Based Funds as referenced in Section VII.B.
 1 Lake Restoration & Protection The project addresses total phosphorus on a priority lake (See table on page 2) LPSS Priority Class is "Impaired" or "Highest" = 5 LPSS Priority Class is "High" or "Higher" = 3 Can score points for #1 or #2, but not both.
 2 Stream Restoration Project is located near stream reach and will address stream impairment or Lake St. Croix total phosphorus impairment) Within 1⁄4 mile = 5 Within 1⁄2 mile = 3 3 Groundwater Project improves groundwater quality/quantity (examples: soil health, nutrient management, pesticide reduction, recharge, infiltration, reuse) Yes = 3 No = 0 4 Readiness Concept plans, cost estimates, and landowner agreements/easements are complete 3 or 0 Yes = 3 No = 0 5 Urgency & Opportunity Is the project contingent on securing funding now?
 (Example, BMP is part of a larger project that will move forward with or without the BMP; opportunity would be lost if not funded and implemented now) Yes = 1 No = 0 6 Cost effectiveness Level of cost benefit when compared to all projects analyzed in particular SWA or similar targeting analysis.
+SWA in process- Not completed for this area, but the Spring Creek Management Plan identifies this project as the highest priority.
 Top 1% = 10 Top 10% = 7 Top 25% = 5 Top 50% = 3 < 50% = 0 7 Partners & Funding Partnership and collaboration with agencies, organizations, or other groups is being leveraged or utilized by this project (Are there multiple partners providing funding, in-kind support, or other assistance or involvement?)
 Yes = 1 No = 0 8 Multiple Benefit Project provides added benefit of habitat improvements (aquatic, riparian, upland, wetland).
 Note: water quality improvements are not considered habitat improvements for this criterion.
-Yes = 1 No = 0 9 Multiple Benefit Project provides added benefit of education (examples: signage, demonstration project) Yes = 1 No = 0 10 Multiple Benefit Project improves water quality while also addressing flooding concern (examples: pond, wetland restoration, or floodplain expansion) Yes = 1 No = 0 TOTAL POINTS POSSIBLE 26
+Yes = 1 No = 0 9 Multiple Benefit Project provides added benefit of education (examples: signage, demonstration project) Yes = 1 No = 0 10 Multiple Benefit Project improves water quality while also addressing flooding concern (examples: pond, wetland restoration, or floodplain expansion) Yes = 1 No = 0 TOTAL POINTS POSSIBLE 25 out of 26